morning21/lipeinan-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Peinan Li is a fourth-year PhD candidate at State Key Laboratory of Information Security.
-His research interests include computer architecture, side-channel attacks and mitigation, transient execution attacks.
+Peinan Li is an assistant professor at State Key Laboratory of Information Security.
+His research interests include computer architecture, side-channel attacks and mitigation, confidential computing and cloud security.